Team America (NASL): Demise

 The Team America fiasco may also have had a hand in the destruction of another NASL franchise, the Montreal Manic.
 In his book, Soccer in a Football World, North American soccer historian Dave Wangerin partially attributes the downfall of the Manic organization to the Molson ownership's declaration to attempt to build a Team Canada roster for the 1984 season.
 The new direction of the club meant many of the Manic's non-Canadian players would be let go; given Canada's poor track record at producing world class soccer talent, fans were put off by the prospect that the team's play would diminish.
 (The fact the franchise played in francophone Montreal, rife with separatist sentiment, didn't help.)
-Sure enough, the Manic managed only a 12-18 mark in 1983 and saw their attendance drop by more than half, attracting only 9,910 fans per contest.
-Team Canada in the NASL never became a reality, as the Manic (who had already lost a reported $7 million in its first two seasons) folded after the 1983 season.
+Sure enough, the Manic managed only a 12–18 mark in 1983 and saw their attendance drop by more than half, attracting only 9,910 fans per contest.
+Team Canada in the NASL never became a reality, as the Manic (who had already lost a reported $7 million in their first two seasons) folded after the 1983 season.